gallaure/outbound/getting-started.md

 - Get started

-# Build a ReactJS Todo app
+# Build a ReactJS Notes app
 Deploy and host a React app and add interactivity with a GraphQL API, Authentication, and database.

 ## Overview